lgattoni/Oracle10GSetup/InstallNotesORA10g.md

 ##Installing Oracle 10g R2 on Debian 7.

 Don't run create database step with dbca: Create database manually and run dbms script after.
-I always have a shared memory problem with dbca under debian7 with graphical installation: It is the same thing with disable hugepages and configure correctly my sysctl.
+I always have a shared memory problem with dbca under debian7 with graphical installation: It is the same thing when disable hugepages and configure correctly my sysctl.conf.
+If one run successfully dbca, you are welcome!

 Use 10201_database_linux_x86_64.cpio.gz archive.